 Trying to save money, seniors will use online pharmacy sites with the lowest prices.
 But, it isn’t always a good idea.

 Far too often, online sites use counterfeit look alike and generic pills.
 However, these are often made overseas without FDA approval.
 They may look similar, but they are not.
 Many do not contain the same amount of the drug consistently in each pill.

 The FDA warns against purchasing from online pharmacies that are not listing a verified seal of legitimacy.
 Seniors should to use pharmacies that are based in the U.S.

 Here are a few tips to help avoid counterfeit prescription drug scams.

-- Check the packaging carefully for any tampering and be sure the prescription numbers match your last purchase.
+- Carefully check the packaging for any tampering.
+And be sure the prescription numbers match your last purchase.

 - Report anything that looks suspicious to your pharmacist or doctor.